-SIS 676: Race and Ethnicity in the Americas
+SIS 676: Government and Development in Latin America

 This is a course in the field of comparative and regional studies designed for graduate and advanced undergraduate students to conduct highly developed research on cross-country comparative study.
 As an interdisciplinary course, this seminar will introduce a variety of perspectives as analytical tools for research.
 Concentrating on East Asia (China, Japan, and Korea), it also discusses Southeast Asia and South Asia, as well as the United States.
 We will first familiarize ourselves with the basic settings and general trends in the Asia-Pacific region including major powers and local powers, focusing on the economic and political transitions, and international relations in the region.
 Then we will move to other perspectives, such as economic strategy, social dynamics, international security, political culture, politics, democratization, and foreign policy analyses, to conduct theoretically informed empirical research.